Top

 The SIP (Systematic Investment Plan) is a planned investment approach in which you regularly invest a fixed, predetermined amount.
 In other words, SIPs allow you to invest small sums periodically to create a significant investment corpus over time due to the power of discipline and compounding.
 While SIPs have become popular in mutual funds, the systematic approach can be of great advantage across investment options.

-A systematic investment plan automatically deducts a fixed amount from your linked bank account on a set date every month.
-This amount gets invested into an investment option like a mutual fund scheme.
+A systematic investment plan automatically deducts a fixed amount from your linked bank account on a set date periodically.
+SIP mutual fund, as the name suggests, invests in a mutual fund scheme.

 Let us understand this with an example:

-• You decide to invest INR 5,000 every month through SIP
+• Ascertaining the monthly contribution: You decide to invest INR 5,000 every month through SIP

-• You choose an equity or debt mutual fund for your investment
+• Choosing the mutual fund investment category: You choose an equity or debt mutual fund for your investment

-• You select the 15th of every month as your SIP date
+• Date of payment: You select the 15th of every month as your SIP date

 Now, INR 5,000 will automatically get deducted from your linked bank account on the 15th of every month.
 This INR 5,000 will purchase units of your selected mutual fund.